AI Automation/Legal

 Platforms like Voiceflow or Botpress provide powerful tools but are not a complete solution.
 A law firm needs an engineer to design the conversational logic, integrate with a language model API, deploy the system, and connect it to a legal CRM.
 These platforms often use per-minute pricing that becomes expensive for the 5-10 minute calls common in PI intake, and their pre-built CRM connectors are rarely compatible with legal-specific software.

-The voice interface is built on AWS.
-We use AWS Polly for text-to-speech and AWS Transcribe for real-time speech-to-text.
-This combination provides latency under 400ms, creating a natural-feeling conversation.
-The system is connected to a phone number using the Twilio API to manage the call streaming.
-The entire application is deployed on AWS Lambda, keeping hosting costs under $60/month for firms handling up to 1,500 calls.
+The voice interface would be constructed on AWS infrastructure.
+We would use AWS Polly for text-to-speech and AWS Transcribe for real-time speech-to-text.
+This combination is chosen to achieve low latency, contributing to a natural-feeling conversation.
+Call streaming would be managed by connecting the system to a dedicated phone number using the Twilio API.
+The application would be deployed using AWS Lambda, which allows for cost-effective scaling to accommodate varying call volumes.

-After each call ends, the complete transcript and a Claude-generated JSON summary are stored in a Supabase database.
-This summary extracts key fields like `injury_date`, `at_fault_party`, and `is_getting_treatment`.
-This structured data is then pushed to your firm's CRM, such as Clio or Filevine, via a direct API integration.
-A new contact and matter are created automatically in under 8 seconds after the call concludes.
+Following each call, the complete transcript and a Claude-generated JSON summary would be stored in a Supabase database.
+This summary is engineered to extract key fields such as `injury_date`, `at_fault_party`, and `is_getting_treatment`.
+This structured data would then be pushed to your firm's CRM, such as Clio or Filevine, via a direct API integration.
+The objective is to automate the creation of a new contact and matter, streamlining your intake process.

-For monitoring, the system uses `structlog` to create detailed logs for every call.
-If the AI fails to generate a valid case summary after 3 attempts, a Slack alert containing the full call transcript is sent to your intake team for immediate manual review.
-This failure rate is consistently below 2%, ensuring almost every lead is processed correctly without human intervention.
+For monitoring and quality control, the system would incorporate `structlog` to create detailed logs for every call.
+Should the AI fail to generate a valid case summary after a defined number of attempts, a Slack alert containing the full call transcript would be sent to your intake team for immediate manual review.
+This mechanism ensures that potential lead issues are flagged promptly.

 Answer Every Call, Instantly, 24/7